hgesser/pdfcolsplit/README.md

 Why would you want to do this?
 This provides huge margins for handwritten notes, such as in an educational environment.

+![Image of three PDF pages, the first two pages show only one column of text, the third page shows the the original page with both columns](doc/editing-examples.jpg)

 I manage two "conference seminars" where students write papers, submit them anonymously, peer-review papers of other students (double-blind), re-submit, and give a talk on a conference day.
 There's also a tutor role, and a tutor will need to add many comments to early versions of the papers.